iluwatar/java-design-patterns/step-builder/README.md

 **Programmatic Example**

-The Step Builder pattern is an extension of the Builder pattern that guides the user through the creation of an object in a step-by-step manner.
+The Step Builder pattern in Java is an extension of the Builder pattern that guides the user through the creation of an object in a step-by-step manner.
 This pattern improves the user experience by only showing the next step methods available, and not showing the build method until it's the right time to build the object.

 Let's consider a `Character` class that has many attributes such as `name`, `fighterClass`, `wizardClass`, `weapon`, `spell`, and `abilities`.